 Beck is a slice-of-life/romance/motivational show about everyday teenagers aiming to become *random shounen lead pops up* THE BEST MUSIC BAND IN THE WORLD!
 Now before I start I have to clarify how slice-of-life is for me the dullest genre imaginable.
-What saves face to it is when they try to mix it with something else besides that.
+What saves face is when they try to mix it with something else besides that.
 Romance is the easy way most of them head for.
 We can’t have a series about everyday people who can’t have love problems, right?
 And since this is an anime, we just can’t have a show without an indecisive lead or the world will come to an end.
 Ok, we might as well throw in some youths who want to accomplish something great and awesome that will inspire the audience to cheer for them.
 All that sound just fine and we can have something good if all go well.

 … And guess what, they didn’t.
 It is a fine romcom of a show if this is all you ask for, which is at best a completely average anime for me.
-Teen flicks are not exactly the brightest or most well made shows you see.
+Teen flicks are not exactly the brightest or most well made shows, you see.
 Reasons?

 The production values are messy.
 There is a huge quality gap in several episodes and the result just makes you think they were running out of money half the time.
 It is also very confusing to see them looking cool in one scene and like stupid caricatures in another.
 Something which does not count as artistic choice but plain laziness.
-This is not the usual treatment we get from Studio Madhouse.

 Their English pronunciation plain sucks!
 They aim to be the best in America when they can’t even talk properly.
 Maho in particular is supposed to know it perfectly and she obviously can’t speak English.
-I know that the songs and the language are “supposed” to sound great and that the viewer is “supposed” to suspend his disbelief long enough to accept a series were the band is a lot better than it sounds.
+I know that the songs and the language are “supposed” to sound great and that the viewer is “supposed” to suspend his disbelief long enough to accept a series where the band is a lot better than it sounds.
 But come on, it’s not like we couldn’t get a far better soundtrack or proper English-speaking voice actors.
 This again feels lazy.

 The main lead is too indecisive.
 Seriously, Yukio is shown to be antisocial and reluctant most of the time and yet we are supposed to think he wants to show his worth and cheer for him as he struggles for acceptance.
 Sorry but I can’t suspend my disbelief that much.
-People who want to take over the world (at least the musical one) are supposed to be cocky sons of bitches and not these frail chicken.
+People who want to take over the world (at least the musical one) are supposed to be cocky sons of bitches and not these frail chickens.